millertimothy/room-challenge/README.md

-# Tauria Room Challenge
+# Room Challenge

-Thanks for taking the time to go over my soluction to the room challenge.
+Thanks for taking the time to go over my solution to the room challenge.
 This project was built using Express, TypeScript and [ArangoDB](https://www.arangodb.com/).

 ## Run locally